marc0ni/Smack/README.md

 # Smack -- Chat App
-This is a project I have been coding under the instruction of the Udemy online course "iOS 11 & Swift 4: From Beginner to Paid Professional".
+This is a project I have been coding under the instruction of the Udemy online course <i>iOS 11 & Swift 4: From Beginner to Paid Professional</i>.

 This project was coded during the weeks leading up to the release of XCode 9, and then after its final release; the video instructions themselves were recorded in July 2017.
 As a result, much of what I was learning had been/was being deprecated while I was learning.
 In practical terms that meant I was learning to think *beyond* the lessons themselves as I completed the work just to bridge the gap.